 From Driver’s perspective, what attracted him two decades ago hasn’t changed—the taste of the sandwich and the familial culture.
 He dreamed of a chance to buy into a company he admired, and he wasn’t going to turn down Cousins when the opportunity presented itself a second time.

 “The foundation has already been built for 50-plus years, and now I get the opportunity to help them continue to be established in the community for the next 50-plus years,” Driver says.

-Shortly after Driver and Cousins signed the paperwork, he spent time working in the restaurants, and what became apparent is that he’s still a household name in Green Bay.
+Shortly after Driver and Cousins signed the paperwork, he spent time working in restaurants, and what became apparent is he’s still a household name in Green Bay.

 “I mean people go nuts,” Specht says.
 “They want pictures with him.
 Donald is running food out to our parked cars in the drive-thru and the expression on people’s faces, it was hilarious.
 He is beloved.
 I had people calling the stores saying ‘Is Donald still there?
 I’m a huge fan.
 I have all this stuff.’
 We’re like, ‘Get here soon, he may be leaving.’
 So people came in, they show old trading cards and old Donald Driver stuff from his Packers days.
 So he’s a household name, particularly in Green Bay, and again, I think it’s because of his character.
 He lives in Texas now, but he feels that Green Bay is his home and there’s just this mutual love and respect for one another.”

 As Driver spent time as an hourly worker, the customer service stood out to him the most.
 He took account of the interactions employees had with guests and appreciated the importance of making every person feel welcomed.
 All it takes is a simple interaction and “how are you doing?”